AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.2/README.md

 ```
  cf deploy mta_archives/<mtar_name>.mtar
 ```
-- ✅ **Result: The deployment succeeds**, and the vulnerable application is now running in your SAP BTP Cloud Foundry environment.
+- ✅ **Result: The deployment succeeds**, and the vulnerable application is now running in your SAP BTP, Cloud Foundry environment.

 #### 🪜 Step 3.
 Verify the Deployment (Optional)

 - ▶️ **Action: Confirm the Application’s Deployment Status**
-   - Log in to your SAP BTP Cockpit and navigate to your subaccount, then open Spaces > Your Space> Applications
+   - Log in to your SAP BTP cockpit and navigate to your subaccount, then open Spaces > Your Space> Applications.

-- **Result:** Ensure that your application is listed as **Started.** see screenshot:
+- ✅ **Result:** Ensure that your application is listed as **Started.**.
+See screenshot:

   <p align="center">
     <img src="images/incident-management-application.png" alt="" width="900"/>